mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/search_router.rst

 property of the *final* default style.
 Therefore the example above will *not* yield a blue look for the selected feature!

+The temporary-style is used while sketching a feature.

 Keep in mind to quote hex color codes as the pound sign will otherwise be treated as a inline comment!

-A more elaborate example with green (hollow) features and the selected one in red:
+A more elaborate example with green (hollow) features and the selected one in red.
+The Object is displayed in blue while sketching a feature in the result list:

 .. code-block:: yaml